Albuquerque International Balloon Fiesta Photo Guide

 Tripods are nearly useless here—there are too many people moving around.
 Shoot handheld at high ISO.

-Use truck beds, balloon baskets, a camera backpack or the ground in a pinch for stability if needed
+Use truck beds, balloon baskets, a camera backpack or the ground in a pinch for stability

 Balloonists are friendly and used to photographers—just be respectful, ask permission, and stay out of the way